iteles/learning/meteor-discover-meteor/readme.md

   * **public** - contains your _static assets_ like images, favicons and fonts
     * When referencing files in this folder there is no need to use _public/_, just _/<asset-name>_
   * **lib** - is loaded **before anything else**
+    * Collections will be kept in this folder as they will need to be accessed from both server and client
   * ** test**
 * Everything outside the _server_ and _client_ directories run on **both** server and client
 * Note: To write in [CoffeeScript](http://coffeescript.org/) rather than vanilla JavaScript, just make sure you add the CoffeeScript package to your app `meteor add coffeescript`